daniel-molina/visualequation/doc/UI.md

 Exit Visual Equation if equation is a PVOID, discarding the kill ring and the undo list.
 It never asks for confirmation to quit.

-### Export equations (C-e)
-Export all equation (saved or not) to images, specifying its size, format and other details.

-It is possible to recover equations for further edition from exported equations in PNG and PDF format.

-### Export current equation (S-C-e)
-Export only equation being edited

-### Save as...
-(S-C-s)
-This is desktop-like operation but it is placed in this section to help the reader have a big picture.

-Save with a graphical interface current equation as a new equation at the end of the history, possibly specifying a name and categories.

-### Save (C-s)
-This is desktop-like operation but it is placed in this section to help the reader have a big picture.

-If equation being edited was never saved, this command is equivalent to save_as.
-Else, it overwrites previously saved version of equation.
 ### Open equation (C-o)
 This is desktop-like operation but it is placed in this section to help the reader have a big picture.